 May I bring my pet’s toys or bed?
 EDIT: Due to COVID-19, we are not allowing any beds or blankets.
 We have plenty here and your dog will be super comfy!
 Please do not bring toys, because they may lead to possession disagreements.
 Our facility has many playthings that your pet can share for entertainment.
 Pets also may tear up their own beds due to the different situation of being in a kennel, so we prefer that you not bring your pet’s bed.
-We do provide clean, orthopedic platform beds for each animal.
+We do provide clean, orthopedic platform beds or blankets for each animal.
 Please feel free to bring a blanket or old T-shirt that has your smell on it, which can comfort pets.
 That said, if your pet is super attached to their bed and you'd feel better with them having it, we will not object.

 Why do you recommend a bath after three nights of boarding?
 Our boarders participate in up to seven playtimes each day.
-After three days of play with other dogs, they can get a little pungent, and it’s best that they get a bath.
+After three days of play with other dogs, they can get a little pungent, and it’s best that you schedule them a bath.